Stress

 Living Well

-Stress is your body’s natural response to pressure or challenge — and in small doses, it helps you stay alert and motivated.
-But when stress becomes chronic, your body stays in “fight-or-flight” mode too long, straining your cardiovascular system, raising inflammation, and disrupting your emotional balance.
+Stress is your body’s natural response to pressure or challenge.
+In small amounts, it can help you stay alert and focused.
+When stress becomes ongoing, your body stays in a heightened state for too long.
+This can strain your cardiovascular system, raise inflammation, and affect your emotional well-being.

-Stress affects everyone differently — physically, mentally, and emotionally.
-Understanding the types of stress helps you respond effectively rather than react automatically.
+Stress affects people in different ways — physically, mentally, and emotionally.
+Understanding the types of stress can help you recognize what you’re experiencing and choose strategies that support your health.

 Newest Articles in